 Physiological Understanding through Modelling (PUMMA)

 Welcome to the PUMMA group webpage.
-We are part of the Institute of Biomedical Engineering (IBME) next to the Churchill Hospital and are headed by Professor Stephen Payne, who is an Associate Professor in Biomedical Engineering in the Department of Engineering Science and a Fellow and Tutor at Keble College.
+We are part of the Institute of Biomedical Engineering (IBME) next to the Churchill Hospital and are headed by Dr Stephen Payne, who is an Associate Professor in Biomedical Engineering in the Department of Engineering Science and a Fellow and Tutor at Keble College.

 Our research interests lie in a number of clinical problems where we use Engineering tools (modelling and signal/image analysis) to provide doctors with useful information and hence to help them to make better decisions about treatment.
 There are six areas in which we work:

 - Stroke: This is a very common brain disease and one which has to be treated immediately.
 We aim to use imaging data combined with models to determine as much information about the brain as possible and hence to help the clinicians to decide whether or not to treat patients.